Customers

 }'

-Here is a response example when creating an individual
+Here is a response example when creating a business customer:

 {